alexsun2/TC-Examples/README.md

-simple examples illustrating examples of technical credit to be used to train a LLMs to identify Technical Credit on their own
+simple examples illustrating technical credit to be used to train a LLMs to identify Technical Credit on their own